jkaur007/custome-css-framework-Group/README.md

 <h2>About</h2>

 This is a lightweight and customizable web development framework created by Jasmine Kaur, Avneet Kaur, and Gursimran Kaur.
-It provides a solid foundation for building responsive and modern web applications.
+It provides a solid foundation for building responsive and modern web applications which is design by Scss.

 ## Project Overview
-This project is a web-based application developed using HTML, CSS, JavaScript, and PHP.
+This project is a web-based application developed using HTML, CSS, JavaScript, Sass and Bootstrap.
 It includes dynamic content, interactive features, and a responsive design to ensure a smooth user experience.

 ## Installation
 To set up the project locally: